dkrimmer84/odoo_pos_autoclose/README.md

 # Odoo POS Session Auto Closer

 This script allows you to automatically close Point of Sale (POS) sessions in Odoo that are in a 'closing control' state.
 It validates all orders in the session and then closes it.
+I've tested this only on Odoo Version 12.
+Feel free to submit pull requests for other versions of Odoo.

 ## Requirements
 - Python 3